Universal - Device Time - Monitor (Pro)

 How To Use

-The usage is quite simple, attach the 'DeviceTimeMonitor' to a child GameObject of the 'AntiCheat-Monitor' and setup the 'DeviceTimeCheatingDetector'.
+The usage is quite simple: attach the 'DeviceTimeMonitor' to a child GameObject of the 'AntiCheat-Monitor' and set up the 'DeviceTimeCheatingDetector'.

 Add Monitor Component

-Add the 'DeviceTimeMonitor' MonoBehavior from the 'GUPS.AntiCheat.Monitor.Time' namespace to your 'AntiCheat-Monitor' GameObject or better to a child GameObject.
+Add the 'DeviceTimeMonitor' MonoBehavior from the 'GUPS.AntiCheat.Monitor.Time' namespace to your 'AntiCheat-Monitor' GameObject, or better, to a child GameObject.

-Add the 'DeviceTimeMonitor' as Component.
+Add the 'DeviceTimeMonitor' as a Component.

 The device time is validated each time the application is resumed by unpausing or focusing.
-During validation, the actual device time is compared with the time that has elapsed between the suspending and the resuming.
-As there may be delays due to the reallocation of memory and the continuing of threads in the operating system, a tolerance value is used to check whether there is a real deviation.
+During validation, the actual device time is compared with the time that has elapsed between suspending and resuming.
+As there may be delays due to the reallocation of memory and the resumption of threads in the operating system, a tolerance value is used to check whether there is a real deviation.
 This can be freely assigned by you in the monitor inspector view.

 Detect Device Time Tampering